samuelgerber/optimaltransport/README.md

 * make R_mop_install (after running cmake)

-Prepackaged versions are available from
+Prepackaged versions are available from (but might not be the latest versions):

 * https://bitbucket.org/suppechasper/optimaltransport/downloads/